jecxjo/padgen/README.md

 # padgen
 Printable One Time Pad generatator written in BASH.

+**NOTE** MOVING FROM GITHUB!!!
+The new locaiton for this project is : https://git.sh0.xyz/padgen.git/

 Using your system's random number generator (which should be a hardware, true random number generator) or a source file, padgen can create simple printable one time pads.